How to Remove Scale Buildup from Inside Your Faucet: Easy DIY Guide

 Step 2: Disassemble the Faucet Aerator

-Most faucets have an aerator at the tip that can be unscrewed.
-Using an adjustable wrench or pliers, carefully loosen and unscrew the aerator from the faucet spout.
-Place the parts in a small container to prevent any small pieces from getting lost.
+Most faucets have an aerator at the tip.
+Use an adjustable wrench or pliers to carefully unscrew and remove it.
+Place all small parts in a container to avoid losing them.

 Step 3: Soak the Aerator in Vinegar

-Fill the container with white vinegar and submerge the disassembled aerator in it.
-Vinegar's acidic properties help dissolve the mineral deposits.
-Let it soak for at least an hour, but if the buildup is substantial, leaving it overnight might be more effective.
+Fill your container with white vinegar and submerge the aerator.
+Vinegar’s acidity helps dissolve mineral deposits.
+Soak for at least an hour—or overnight for stubborn buildup.

 Step 4: Scrub the Aerator